rrbanda/chbox/README.md

 ### Using Podman

-#### Containerfile to build a bootc image embedded with ChRIS application quadlets
+#### Review and update Containerfile to build a bootc image embedded with ChRIS application quadlets

 ```
 # Specifies the base image that this container will be built upon.